Skip to Content

 4. When I Get Angry…

-Help your child recognize what angry (red zone) feels like in their body.
+Help your child recognize what anger (red zone) feels like in their body.

 Not everyone has the same physiological response to anger.
 Still, there are some pretty common responses, and we all experience some of them.